Calusco d'Adda

 Calusco d'Adda (Bergamasque, Brianzöö: Calösch) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 35 km northeast of Milan and about 14 km west of Bergamo.

 Calusco d'Adda borders the following municipalities: Carvico, Medolago, Paderno d'Adda, Robbiate, Solza, Terno d'Isola, Villa d'Adda.

-Twin towns — sister cities
+Twin towns

 Calusco d'Adda is twinned with: